TencentCloud/kubernetes-csi-tencentcloud/README.md

 ## CBS CSI Plugin

 CBS provides elastic, efficient and reliable data storage.
 And it can be attached to one node at the same time.
-More detail please look at docs/README_CBS.md.
+More detail please read [document](/docs/README_CBS.md).

 ## CFS CSI Plugin

 Cloud File Storage (CFS) is a secure and scalable file sharing and storage solution.
 And it can be mount by multi nodes at the same time.
-More detail please look at docs/README_CFS.md.
+More detail please read [document](/docs/README_CFS.md).

+## COSFS CSI Plugin

+COSFS is a FUSE filesystem application backed by Tencent Cloud Object Storage(COS).
+COSFS will mount an COS bucket (that has been properly formatted) as a local file system.
+More detail please read [document](/docs/README_COSFS.md).

 ## Contributing